 In addition to fostering organic employee connections, open-door pet policies appear to support a whole slew of other health benefits.
 Experts at Harvard Medical School say that our four-legged companions help reduce stress and improve heart health.
 They're also thought to stave off depression by encouraging physical exercise and social interactions.

-What's more, pet-friendly policies may play a very real role in employee performance and well-being.
-In 2016, Banfield Pet Hospital surveyed over 1,000 employees and 200 HR decision makers across the U.S. An overwhelming majority agreed that pet-friendly offices improve things like work-life balance, morale, productivity and professional relationships.
+What's more, dog-friendly offices may play a very real role in employee performance and well-being.
+In 2016, Banfield Pet Hospital surveyed over 1,000 employees and 200 HR decision makers across the U.S. An overwhelming majority agreed that dog-friendly offices improve things like work-life balance, morale, productivity and professional relationships.
 Another key finding?
 Over half of the employees surveyed said they'd be more likely to stay with their company if they could bring their pets into the office—a significant takeaway for recruitment and retention.

 "Having a dog-friendly office helps us live our mission; we want to make the world better for pets and those who love them.
 This, in turn, helps us recruit and retain passionate employees who share in this mission," says Kavanagh.
 "On a broader scale, a dog-friendly office is a great tool for any company looking to add an amazing benefit to their culture."
 But running a pet-friendly office doesn't come without challenges; allergies and sanitation issues immediately come to mind.
 Being a pet-servicing industry, DogVacay has an obvious leg up.
 (Kavanagh says that pretty much all their employees are dog lovers.)
 However, those of us who aren't pet people might not be too keen on sharing our workspace with playful pups.